- Normative Language Policy: Ethics, Politics, Principles

 - Language Policy and Political Theory: Building Bridges, Assessing Breaches

 and Peter Ives

 , Springer, 2015).

 Journal Articles- Sound Reasoning: Why Accent Bias Matters for Democratic Theory.
 Journal of Politics (conditionally accepted, with Matteo Bonotti).

-- The Ethics of Boycotting as Collective Anti-Normalization.
-Journal of Applied Philosophy (forthcoming).
+- The Ethics of Boycotting as Collective Anti-Normalisation.
+Journal of Applied Philosophy (early view).

 - Language and the Limits of Justice.
 Language Policy and Political Theory: special issue of the Journal of Multilingual and Multicultural Development, 38(7), 645-657 (2017).